ChenWoChong/simple-chat/README.md

 # simple-chat
-a simple chatrom basing on grpc
+a simple chat room that uses grpc to communicate